Dimon's "stupid" admission: catnip for lawyers?

 Dimon said in a television interview broadcast on Sunday that "we know we were sloppy.
 We know we were stupid.
 We know there was bad judgment."

-Dimon's admissions may reflect a well-thought out defense that does not admit misleading anyone, said Adam Pritchard, a professor at the University of Michigan Law School.
+Dimon's admissions may reflect a well-thought out defence that does not admit misleading anyone, said Adam Pritchard, a professor at the University of Michigan Law School.

 "He's not giving away anything his lawyers don't want him to give away," he said.